Leo in 10 Minutes¶

 @clean leoNodes.py @clean ../../notes.txt

-There is a small cost to @clean: Leo writes the entire @clean tree to the .leo file.
+There is a small cost to @clean: Leo saves the entire @clean tree in the .leo file.

 Leo uses outlines for just about everything, including configuring Leo: